Exostellar-Labs/docs/installation-and-configuration/getting-started-with-an-onboarding-tarball/x-spot-integratons/x-spot-integration-for-altair-grid-engine/README.md

 1. Assumptions about AGE configuration as a key to steps below:
    * The Master Host is represented below as `head`.
-   * A single Execution Host is referenced below as `n011`, and it is a stand-in for all X-Spot controllers that will be participate in the Altair Grid Engine configuration.
+   * A single Execution Host is referenced below as `n011`, and it is a stand-in for all Compute Optimizer controllers that will be participate in the Altair Grid Engine configuration.
 2. Add queue `xspot`.
    * difference between deafult all.q and xspot:
      * qname